In this blog, I share the best winter skin and paw care your dog desperately needs in these colder, harsher weather.

 Dogs naturally drink less water in the wintertime.
 After all, with cooler temperatures, your pup won’t feel the need to constantly lap up water to keep himself cool.

-Of course, dehydration is an extreme reason for your dog to suffer with skin issues.
+Of course, dehydration is an extreme reason for your dog to suffer from skin issues.

 But, even a simple decrease in water intake can wreak havoc on your dog’s skin.